Detailed 21 Step Gongfu Tea Ceremony

 Usually people use oolong, pu erh and black tea to make Gongfu tea.
 For example, a tea we love to brew gongfu style is a Da Hong Pao from Wuyi Mountain.
 With its special “rock charm” and long lasting aroma, this famous oolong tea is more than suitable for a Gongfu tea ceremony.

+Then burn incense to create a relaxing mood in the room.
 Incense is often first burned before the ceremony to increase the spirituality of the tea session.
-While the incense is slowly burning, you'll start to feel more relaxed and calm.
+While the incense is slowly burning, you'll start to feel more calm.
 It's a good moment to realise how grateful we are that our ancestors has passed down the cultural tea heritage.

 Step 2 - Present the tea leaves